Table of Contents

 A shareholder invests in the business by purchasing shares, this represents a certain percentage of the firm.
 If the company has only one shareholder, then they will control the entire operation.
 Owning shares in a business enables shareholders (also known as members) to vote on significant decisions regarding the future of the company they’ve invested in.
 They are also entitled to receive a portion of any profits that the business generates.

 While members are not typically able to make decisions day-to-day, they are able to make decisions regarding exceptional matters, such as:

 - Issuing or transferring shares

 - Approving a director’s loan

-Company directors (also known as officers) are appointed by shareholders to manage the day-to-day running of the business and try to make it a success.
-As we have already seen, they may or may not also be a member.
+Company directors (also referred to as officers) are appointed by shareholders to manage the everyday running of the business, and to try to help nurture it into a success.

-To become a director, an individual must be over the age of 16.
-They cannot be appointed as director if they are an undischarged bankrupt, a disqualified director of a different company, or the auditor of the business.
-It is also possible for a corporate enterprise, such as a limited company, to be the director of another firm.
+In order to become a director, an individual must not be under the age of 16, dealing with ongoing bankruptcy, be auditor of the business etc. It is also possible for a corporate entity, like a limited company, to be the director of another business.

 A company director has many important responsibilities, such as: